Servius/tfa-sw-weapons-repository/README.md

 https://www.youtube.com/watch?v=72a28tleThY&t=484s

 ## RULES OF USE
-- It is completley not acceptable to claim any of the work posted here by someone else as your own work.
+- It is completley unacceptable to claim any of the work posted here by someone else as your own work.
 - You may not re-upload other peoples work under any circumstances.
 If found violating any of the above a [DMCA])https://www.google.com/search?q=dmca&rlz=1C1CHBD_enUS728US728&oq=dmca&aqs=chrome..69i57.575j0j7&sourceid=chrome&ie=UTF-8) will be filed.